allthroughthenight/allthroughthenight.github.io/_posts/2022-08-01-youve-got-a-friend.md

 title: "You've Got a Friend"
 ---

 Aging in America is mostly centered around education.
-Graduating from elementary to intermediate/middle school is associated with puberty.
-Graduating from high school is a coming of age story for many.
-Sometimes college is used as a back drop instead.
+Going from elementary to intermediate/middle school is associated with puberty.
+Graduating from high school or university is a commong coming of age story for many.

 With popular sitcoms of the 90s focused on adult friend groups (Friends, Sienfield) it seemed like friendship in adulthood is a natural progression.

 Instead the loneliness epidemic is greater than ever.
-And anecdodatly, seeing my family and friends age, they've mentioned seeing their friends less.
+And anecdodatly, seeing my family and friends age, they've mentioned seeing their friends less too.

 What I haven't seen disucussed about this is that besides our partner and immediate family, relationships don't last forever.
 Some friendships are situational, circumstancial, or you just grow out of them.